hyvikk/bailiwick/README.md

 # Bailiwick

-A Domain and Hosting Management tool if you are reseller this will be very helpful to you.

-it's free and open source, Anyone can you use it anywhere.
+A Domain Management System that can manage all your Domains and Hostings.
+If you’re a Domain & Hosting Provider and want to manage these things then this is a handy Web App.